 Early 1993 I started to look for a job.
 My first application was for an IT traineeship at Cap Gemini.
 They had sixteen vacancies.
 Some 2,000 people applied and 200 of them were selected for a series of tests.
 At the tests other applicants were telling stories about assessments, tests and job interviews.
-The economy fared poorly so there weren’t a lot of jobs and many graduates were already searching for a long time.
-It was discouraging to hear their stories and I expected to remain unemployed for quite a while.
+The economy fared poorly so there weren’t a lot of jobs.
+Many graduates were already searching for a long time.
+It was discouraging to hear their stories so I expected to remain unemployed for quite a while.

 That wasn’t meant to be.
 The tests went well and I was invited for an interview and some more psychological tests.
-When I was in the train on my way to the interview, a guy who had lived with me in a dormitory, came sitting on the seat in front of me .
+In the train on my way to the interview I a guy who had lived with me in dormitory 389-second-floor came sitting on the seat in front of me .
 He asked me why I was wearing a suit.
 I told him about the interview.
 Then he started to laugh loudly.
 “Your tie is a mess,” he said.
 “Let me put in order for you.”
-He arranged the tie correctly.
+He arranged the tie correctly for me.

 If this event, which appeared mere chance at the time, hadn’t happened, I may not have been hired.
 The interview and the tests went well.
-The misfortune during my student years because of not fitting in groups had made me investigating culture and cultural differences, so it wasn’t hard for me to translate the expectations of Cap Gemini with regard to its employees into test answers.
-The tests made it appear as if I fitted perfectly into the corporate culture of Cap Gemini.
-And so I was sent to a junior programming class to prepare for my first assignment.
+The misfortune during my student years because of not fitting in groups had made me investigating culture and cultural differences.
+And so it wasn’t hard for me to translate the expectations of Cap Gemini with regard to its employees into test answers.
+The test results made it appear as if I fitted perfectly into the corporate culture of Cap Gemini.
+And so I was hired and sent to a junior programming class to prepare for my first assignment.

 My self-confidence was low and I had manipulated the test results to make it appear that I fitted in.
 I was afraid to turn up and felt unfit for the job.
 But these feelings receded once the class had started.
 We learned about programming.
 I was often joking about a programme I was planning to write.
-It was named DoEverything as it was meant to do everything.
-It is a remarkable coincidence that such a programme may already exist and that we may live inside it.
+It was named DoEverything as it was meant to do everything, which is a remarkable coincidence.
+Later I discovered that a programme like that may already exist and that we may live inside it.

 My classmates were discussing what type of car they were going to drive once they were on the job.
 I was the only one planning to use public transport.
 I was not a model employee.
-One classmate, who was a cheerful guy coming from the Eindhoven area, expressed his amazement about me having passed all the tests.
-His name refers to the initials of the lady who appeared to interfere with my life by making strange coincidences happen.
+One classmate named Ad, who was a cheerful guy coming from the Eindhoven area, expressed his amazement about me having passed all the tests.
+His name could be seen as a reference to A****** D******.
 She later moved to the Eindhoven area.
 That is also a peculiar coincidence like my tie being fixed just before the interview.

 The first assignment was a project at the Groningen office of Cap Gemini.
 For months we had nothing to do.
-I often went out late but I also did some additional training.
+I often went out late and did some additional training.
 Our project manager was ambitious.
-He organised project meetings and demanded progress reports he could present to the senior management even though there was nothing to do.
-After a few months, the computers and the work came in, and the project manager was busy managing our work.
+He organised project meetings and demanded progress reports tat he could present to senior management even though there was nothing to do.
+After a few months, the computers and the work came in, so the project manager was busy managing our work.
 He constantly demanded progress updates.

-It soon became clear that we were going miss our deadline at the end of July, so before he went on a three-week holiday, the project manager arranged a new deadline date at the end of August.
-Once he was gone, he didn’t bother us any more.
-Things suddenly went smoothly so we were able to meet the original deadline date in July with ease.
-When the project manager returned, all our programmes were already installed, so he was praised by his superiors for delivering a month ahead of schedule.
+It soon became clear that we were going miss our deadline at the end of July.
+Before he went on a holiday, the project manager arranged a new deadline date at the end of August.
+Once he was gone, things suddenly went smoothly so we were able to meet the original deadline date in July with ease.
+When the project manager returned, all the programmes were installed.
+He was praised by his superiors for delivering a month ahead of schedule.
 Perhaps he was getting a bonus or a promotion too.

 There was a fuss because of my disturbed relationship with the database administrator.
 Cap Gemini sent me to a training called Professional Skills.
 I was not politically sensitive.
-I didn’t let political expedience stand in the way of doing what’s right or saying what needs to be said.
-But framing things positively can contribute to a better atmosphere, they learned me.
+It seemed better not to let political expedience stand in the way of doing what’s right or saying what needs to be said.
+But framing things positively can contribute to a better atmosphere.
 This is what political correctness is about.
-Cap Gemini stressed that I was the master of my own destiny.
+Cap Gemini also stressed that I was the master of my own destiny.
 It was one of their company slogans.
-And I believed it.